 Circle settings

 Circle is a plane figure, boundary points of which are always the same distance away from a fixed central point.
+You may mark your assets and any other entities with a circle option.
 We use circle which is based on coordinates that are specified within the device we use, but you can use any other entity.

+- Have a device that transmits the coordinates of the circle as telemetry data.
 Circle coordinates are being received in a format:

 1

-{"latitude": 37.770460000, "longitude":-122.510870000, "radius":700}
+{"latitude":37.770460000, "longitude":-122.510870000, "radius":700}